Ledger Nano S

 Summary: Best Bitcoin Hardware Wallet?

 It supports more than 1500 cryptoassets.
 This includes some popular cryptocurrencies like Ripple (XRP) or Monero (XMR) – which aren’t supported by its closest alternative (the Trezor One).

 The Ledger Nano S is a great option which continues to rank as one of the best hardware wallets on the market.

 - Secure: Prevents malware from hijacking your funds.
 All transactions must be verified on the device itself (not your computer) before they are broadcast.

 - Convenient: Supports a growing number of cryptocurrencies which you can store in one place.

-- Affordable: It costs about £55.
-That’s not much (it was double the cost when I bought it!) and 100% worth it for the peace of mind which it offers.
+- Affordable: It was one of the cheapest options available on the market and 100% worth it for the peace of mind which it offered.

 - Easy to use: No need to be a tech wizard.
 Just follow some simple directions.